gbif/hp-gb32/travel-accommodation.md

 1040 Etterbeek

 *The Biodiversa+/GBIF joint event: 'Data beyond borders: collaborating to support biodiversity information needs in Eureop and beyond' will take place at the Centre De Conférences Albert Borschette.*

+*Please note that in order to access the CCAB meeting room, all attendees will be asked to submit information on name, nationality, etc.*

 ## Map